RobRich999/LLVM_Optimized_AVX2/README.md

 The binary builds included in this repository are accomplished under Uubuntu Server 23.10 (Mantic Minotaur) via the modified build script and the following options:

+>  export MIMALLOC_ALLOW_LARGE_OS_PAGES=1
+>
-python3 tools/clang/scripts/build.py --bootstrap --without-android --without-fuchsia --disable-asserts --thinlto --pgo --bolt --llvm-force-head-revision
+> python3 tools/clang/scripts/build.py --bootstrap --without-android --without-fuchsia --disable-asserts --thinlto --pgo --bolt --llvm-force-head-revision

 Similar to how a subset of LLVM binaries are packaged with Chromium checkouts, these binary builds include the basic tools needed for accomplishing a release build of the Chromium web browser.